Illinois Compiled Statutes

 (c) Any person appointed by the Governor under the Civil Administrative

-Code of the State is an employee, if he or she is a participant in this
+Code of Illinois is an employee, if he or she is a participant in this

 system on the effective date of the appointment.